-It’s especially important to dedicate yourself to create a mindset of growth.
+It’s important to dedicate yourself to create a mindset of growth.
 Successful entrepreneurs recognise criticism and failure as opportunities for learning, self-improvement, and change.
-They’re more willing to pursue difficult projects and do not ascribe to a zero-sum game mentality.
+They’re more willing to pursue challenging projects and do not ascribe to a zero-sum game mentality.

 3 Steps to a Growth Mindset.

-3. Talk back to your doubting self with a strong growth mindset.
+- Talkback to your doubting self with a healthy growth mindset.

 The successful entrepreneur believes that superb personal qualities are learned, developed or cultivated.
 Failure is only as feedback performance.
 Not as a judgment of personality, potential or value.
 It is easier to believe in the positive, and create gratitude around life’s decisions.
-This process also creates Serotonin which helps your mood, self-esteem and how you sleep.
+This process also produces Serotonin which helps your mood, self-esteem, and how you sleep.